Ali-Mikael/IS-course/Johnny-Tables.md

 ### WebGoat (SQL injection)

-With my newly learnt knowledge, i was ready to try out some basic SQL.
 I started up my webgoat page as done before, and navigated to the SQL Injection module, there was some basic theory, and a few exercises.
 <img width="1118" alt="Screenshot 2025-02-08 at 14 44 49" src="https://github.com/user-attachments/assets/7d2997e6-41ee-4637-8820-050dc7479431" />